TykTechnologies/backstage-plugin-tyk/plugins/catalog-backend-module-tyk/README.md

 `backstage.io/source-location` | URL of the source API definition entity in the Tyk Dashboard

 Setting these annotations allows Backstage to provide additional functionality, such as displaying contextual links when listing API objects in the Backstage user interface.

+### API Specification

+The entity provider automatically sets the specification type depending on the type of API

 ## Troubleshooting